 We have performed a threat and risk assessment for our K2 Baltoro trek.
 Our trips have a degree of risk.
 This is part of the attraction of adventure travel and why so many people choose to join this type of holiday.
 By identifying the hazards we assess the level of risk.
 We have control measures in places to reduce this happening or to reduce the impact.

 Our risk assessment is available to clients on request.
 We have listed below a summary of the significant risks and hazards identified by us:

 - Personal security such as terrorism or kidnapping.

 - Falls and trips resulting in physical injury e.g. slipping on ice or falling off the path.

-- Altitude illness including but not limited to AMS, HACE and HAPE.
+- Altitude illness including but is not limited to AMS, HACE and HAPE.

-- Getting lost or becoming separated from group e.g. at Concordia or K2 Base Camp in whiteout.
+- Getting lost or becoming separated from the group e.g. at Concordia or K2 Base Camp in a whiteout.